thecdil/sediment/_tributaries/atmosphere.md

 As I read about Glen Canyon's history, and about the progression of climate change, it is easy to imagine a story of steady, unidirectional degradation, an unrelenting fall towards widespread ruin and destruction.
 But when I learned that Glen Canyon is once again blossoming with fremont cottonwood, coyote willow, paintbrush, hackberry, Western redbuds, singleleaf ash, maidenhair fern, and columbine, I felt, for the first time since I can remember, that perhaps there are other, more vibrant possibilities for the future.
 I cannot trace a story of uniform decline through a landscape in bloom.

-In Glen Canyon, the out-of-control superstorm that is climate change and human recklessness has paradoxically caused time to stutter, and reel back on itself.
+In Glen Canyon, the out-of-control superstorm that is climate change and human recklessness has paradoxically caused time to stutter and reel back on itself.
 The seemingly unstoppable, forward-hurtling train of anthropogenic domination and inundation has—-for a moment, at least—-burnt itself to a stop.
-And as Lake Powell retreats, a landscape is surfacing that insists, in every flowering columbine, in every shifting silt bed, that even amidst ruination, there still remain opportunities for rearrangement and regrowth.
+And as Lake Powell retreats, a landscape is surfacing that insists, in every flowering columbine, in every shifting silt bed, that even amidst ruination, there remain opportunities for rearrangement and regrowth.

 {% include feature/image-gallery.html objectid="sediment120" caption=false%}